Daniel Duarte (Gibraltarian footballer)

 Daniel Duarte (born 25 October 1979) is a Gibraltarian former footballer who mostly played for Gibraltar Premier Division side Lincoln Red Imps, as well as the Gibraltar national team, where he played as a central midfielder.
-With 46 titles with Lincoln Red Imps, he is one of the most decorated footballers in association football history.
+With 46 titles with Lincoln Red Imps, he is the second most decorated footballer in association football history, only surpassed by his former teammate Lee Casciaro.